xapian/xapian/xapian-core/docs/replication_protocol.rst

 ====================

-The protocol used to transfer the updates is based on the RemoteConnection system (also used for remote xapian databases).
+The protocol used to transfer the updates is based on the RemoteConnection system (also used for remote Xapian databases).
 This provides a "message" layer abstraction for the connections; so the communication is based on a set of messages, each with a type, and some associated data.